mcmullengreg/mcmullengreg/content/projects/xavier-university.md

 ---
 title: "Xavier University"
+date: 2020-11-6
 excerpt: Selection of projects from working at Xavier University
-type:
-- post
-- posts
-date: 2019-10-14
+disableShare: true
+showToc: true
 ---
+## 2020

+- Road to/through Xavier developer, worked on bringing Vue.js into the student workflow
+- Lead Developer for CitasCenter.com redesign

 ## 2019

-- Lead Developer for V5 project
+- Lead Developer for V5 project.
+Managed overall workflow and code development practices

 ## 2018

 - Provided training, documentation and development for new CMS environment

 ## 2017

 - Selection of CMS, V4 conversion to accommodate the new CMS

 ## 2016